On this page:

 Manufacturing date code on volume pot.

-So was this a GM2317, but different?
-There was an tabel on the front that said “Et2317/01” but this was merely an inventory label of the lab that had once owned this instrument.
+There was a label on the front that read “Et2317/01” but this was not the type label, merely an inventory label of the lab that had once owned this instrument.
 The type and serial number label at the back simply read “GM2317” without revision number.
 It couldn't be a GM2317/01, that has Noval valves and is from 1959.
-I did some research on Radiomuseum.org, Dutch Forum on Old Radios and the NVHR site and found that while no improved version of the GM2317 with Rimlock valves was documented, there were more GM2317 specimens from the mid-fifties having the same circuitry.
+So was this a GM2317 without “/”, but with improved circuitry?
+I did some research on Radiomuseum.org, Dutch Forum on Old Radios and the NVHR site and found that while this improved version of the GM2317 with Rimlock valves was not documented as far as I could find, but there were more GM2317 specimens from the mid-fifties with Rimlock valves that were fitted with four incandescent lamps.

 top